COVID-19 INFORMATION AND RESOURCES

 Thrive Group- Statement on COVID-19 Pandemic

-Universal Masking Of All Staff - All of our staff are required to wear a mask during shifts.
+Universal Masking and Eye Protection for All Staff and Visitors - All of our staff and visitors are required to wear a mask and face shield during their shifts.
 This measure prevents transmission of COVID-19 should someone be ill and contagious but not be displaying any symptoms.
 This strategy provides added protection to residents, clients and staff.

-Food Items or Perishable Gifts. – Unfortunately we are no longer accepting delivery of food items to our long-term care homes or congregate settings.
+Restricting Delivery of Food Items or Perishable Gifts. – Unfortunately we are not accepting delivery of food items to our long-term care homes or congregate settings.
 This increases our ability to reduce potential risk of the virus entering our homes and community locations.

-Limiting Delivery of Non-perishable Care Packages – We understand how difficult it is to be apart from your loved ones at this time.
-We also know that sharing gifts and care packages is a way of staying connected to your loved one.
-However, we must ask that gifts and care packages are limited as much as possible.
-Again this helps us to reduce the risk of the virus being transmitted into our homes and community settings.
+Limiting Delivery of Non-perishable Care Packages – We ask that gifts and care packages are limited as much as possible.
+This helps us to reduce the risk of the virus being transmitted into our homes and community settings.
 We know that the virus can remain on a variety of surfaces for up to 72 hours.
 Therefore, any care package deliveries for residents and clients will be set in storage for a minimum of 72 hours as recommended by Public Health.

 Pandemic Preparedness Activities – All areas of our business have activated Pandemic Plans to ensure that all essential care and services can continue.
 Continuity plans, supply chain, and equipment management processes are all being monitored and adapted.
 The Public Health Ontario website has many resources and fact sheets available for health care providers and the public.

 Visit us on Facebook to keep up with all of the latest stories from Thrive Group's staff, clients, residents and their families.